tds333/simver/SimpleVersioning.rst

 **What is a development version?**

 A development version is simply a convention.
-It is also a pre-release specified with "dev".
+It is also a pre-release specified with zero.
-For example use "1.0.0.dev.1" as first development version for the release "1.0.0".
+For example use "1.0.0" as first development version for the release "1.1.0".

-**Can I use the length of version numbers as indicator?**

-Yes you can.
-So a pre-release version if split is longer than three.
-You can also do this by simply counting dot's.

 About